What Shape Is Your Dog's Ear?

 The basic shape of the canine ear which was inherited from his wild ancestors such as the Wolf depicted here is the prick or upright ear.

-Through selective breeding human beings have modified the pointed prick ear shape of the Wolf into a variety of different shapes.
-For example the French bulldog shown here has large upright ears with the sharp tip altered into a smooth curve producing what dog people call blunt ears or rounded tip ears.
+Through selective breeding, humans have modified the pointed prick ear shape of the wolf into a variety of different shapes.
+For example, the French bulldog shown here has large upright ears with the sharp tip altered into a smooth curve producing what dog people call blunt ears or rounded tip ears.

 Ears that are upright and large in proportion to the size of the head are called bat ears.
 There is often a large and V. shaped space between the ears causing them to be inclined outward extending beyond the sides of the face and giving the faint impression of a batwing, and hence the name.
 Wonderful examples of these bat ears can be found on most Corgis and many Chihuahuas.

-There are some subtle variations on prick ears which have earned separate names in the dog world.
+There are some subtle variations on prick ears that have earned separate names in the dog world.
 One elegant version is the hooded ear, such as that seen on the Basenji here.
-The nuance which makes it different from standard prick ears is that they are medium sized and the ear curves in on both sides giving a crude impression of a cowl or hood.
+The nuance which makes it different from standard prick ears is that they are medium-sized and the ear curves in on both sides giving a crude impression of a cowl or hood.

 While all of the wild canines have upright ears, one of the characteristics of domestic dogs is that many breeds have ears that hang down.
 Biologists refer to these as "lop ears", however dog enthusiasts refer to them as drop ears or pendant ears.
 The classic example of this is shown in the Basset Hound here.
 The only requirement for this label is that the ears hang down from the place where they are attached to the head.
 They can be a variety of different sizes and shapes.

 The folded ear refers to pendant ears that hang down in the folds, like a curtain, as in the Bloodhound here.
 You can see the difference when you compare it to the Basset hound whose ears hang down flat.
 Another example of a breed with folded ears is the Field Spaniel.